 Shit.
 No such luck.
-Something akin to sympathy flickers across his face and I know he remembers the night he helped Gabbi’s boyfriend, Hooligan, and Amy’s boyfriend, Nate, take down my mother’s latest conquest after he smacked me around and held a knife to my little brother’s throat to try and get Gabbi to settle our mother’s debt to him.
+Something akin to sympathy flickers across his face and I know he’s remembering the night he helped Gabbi’s boyfriend, Hooligan, and Amy’s boyfriend, Nate, take down my mother’s latest conquest after he smacked me around and held a knife to my little brother’s throat to try and get Gabbi to settle our mother’s debt to him.

 Yeah, I know, such fun times we have in my dysfunctional family.

-I bite the inside of my cheek and drop my gaze from his eyes to his heavy, black, bike boots, so I don’t cuss him out for labelling me as Gabbi’s little sister.
-In the scheme of things he’s called me in the last five minutes that should be the least of my worries, however it sets my teeth on edge.
+I bite the inside of my cheek and drop my gaze from his eyes to his heavy, black, biker boots, so I don’t cuss him out for labelling me as Gabbi’s little sister.
+In the scheme of things he’s called me in the last five minutes that should be the least of my worries, however it’s the insult that sets my teeth on edge.
 I know I should be used to it by now; after all, it’s all I’ve ever been known as.

-My sister is the measuring stick I’m held next to… and one I always fall short against.
+My sister is the measuring stick I’m held next to… and the example I always fall short against.

 Dragging in a ragged breath, I force my gaze back to his and reply as evenly as I can, “You were close.
 It’s Zali.”